-On 15th May government launched a consultation proposing changes to the Vehicle Excise Duty system for N1 light goods vehicles to try and create an environmental incentive to purchase newer, cleaner vans.
+In May 2018, the government launched a consultation which proposed changes to the Vehicle Excise Duty system for N1 light goods vehicles to try and create an environmental incentive to purchase newer, cleaner vans.

 Currently van operators pay a flat rate each year and operators of new vans pay the same amount as those with older vehicles.
 The new system will be based on the CO2 emissions of the vehicle and would replicate the car system.